 With the number of cost-effective migration paths and discounts on offer from Microsoft, there's no better time than now to plan for a transition to Azure - so you're ready as an organisation when the time comes to move to the cloud.

-- Download our Azure SQL Migrations White Paper: Read our free, detailed report on the benefits of modernising your on-premises EOL SQL Server with Azure Cloud, including further information on the platform's many cost-effective and scalable options fit for different types of business needs.
+Oour recommended next step is to read our free, detailed white paper report - 3 Ways To Reduce Cost & Complexity with Azure SQL Database - and discover the benefits of modernising your on-premises EOL SQL Server with Azure Cloud, including further information on the platform's many cost-effective and scalable options fit for different types of business needs.